SlimeDog/State-Of-Play/README.md

 ✅Compatible with BungeeCord 1.21-1929 <br>
 ✅ Compatible with Velocity 3.4.0-483 <br>
 ✅ Compatible with PaperMC 1.21.4 and SpigotMC 1.21.4 <br>
-⚠️ Configuration modification requires for Java 24 <br>
+⚠️ Configuration modification required for Java 24 <br>
   - `Security Manager` was [permanently disabled](https://openjdk.org/jeps/486) in Java 24
   - Consequently, NetworkInterceptor method `security-manager` is no longer supported
     - `security-manager` should be deleted (or commented out) at line 32 of [config.yml](https://github.com/SlimeDog/NetworkInterceptor/blob/master/src/main/resources/config.yml)
+    - Server must be started without the optional Java parameter `-Djava.security.manager=allow`
   - Some outgoing requests will no longer be recognized, as described at line 27 of [config.yml](https://github.com/SlimeDog/NetworkInterceptor/blob/master/src/main/resources/config.yml)

 ## pHD 1.9.0